RohitPbt/FirstProject/README.md

 # FirstProject
-This is my first projects <br> Author- Rohit Kumar
+This is my first project <br> Author- Rohit Kumar